Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: Results and discussion

-Figure~\ref{fig:hull-volume} illustrates how the normalized hull volume changed as the search progressed for each system, indicating that the proposed method outperformed random search for all the element systems.
-The final mean normalized hull volumes for each system are listed in Table~\ref{tab:hull-reproducibility}.
-Here, we denote the mean normalized hull volume as $V_{\mathrm{mean}}$, the maximum as $V_{\mathrm{max}}$, and the minimum as $V_{\mathrm{min}}$.
-The improvements of final mean hull volumes of the proposed method compared with random search are 0.005, 0.011, 0.022, and 0.022 for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V respectively.
-These improvements correspond to updates of the convex hull by 5 to 22 meV/atom if only one entry exists on the convex hull.
-We mention that the conversion of a normalized hull volume to a formation energy update depends on the shape of the convex hull.
-The updated hull volume by the proposed method compared with that of MP is 0.015, 0.038, 0.070, and -0.002 for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V, respectively; this corresponds to 0.3, 1.9, 1.3, and -0.1\% of MP hull volume, respectively.
-The proposed method achieved larger convex hull volumes than MP for systems except for the Co--Cr--Cu--Fe--Mn--Ni--Ti--V. In the five searches of the octonary alloy system, there are two crystal structures that are never found by proposed methods, as discussed later; this is attributed to the smaller convex hull volume compared to MP.
+Figure~\ref{fig:hull-volume} illustrates how the hull volume changed as the search progressed for each system, indicating that the proposed method outperformed random search for all the element systems.
+The final mean hull volumes for each system are listed in Table~\ref{tab:hull-reproducibility}.
+Here, we denote the mean hull volume of the proposed method as $V_{\mathrm{proposed}}$, and that of the random search as $V_{\mathrm{random}}$.
+The improvements of final mean hull volumes of the proposed method compared with random search are 0.014, 0.014, 0.027, and 0.024 for O--Sr--Ti, Cu--Ga--Rh--Sc, Ba--Ca--Cu--O--Tl, and Co--Cr--Cu--Fe--Mn--Ni--Ti--V respectively.
+These improvements correspond to updates of the convex hull by 14 to 27 meV/atom if only one entry exists on the convex hull.
+We mention that the conversion of a hull volume to a formation energy update depends on the shape of the convex hull.